RSR Pro 440 Turbo Water Injection

 Quiet: Diaphragm bilge pumps are noisy.
 The RSR Pump is very quiet, with only a faint hum.

 Small and Elegant: It is an elegant solution that is compatible with water, alcohol, methanol and any fuel you can think of.
-Small enough for simple packaging and at 440 cc's/minute it more sensible than 300cc or 20,000cc pumps.
+Small enough for simple packaging and covering over 530 hp @ 250psi and 300ccm.
 Keep in mind we only need 170ccs for 300 hp.

 Durable and Long Life: No diaphragms to fail.
-All stainless construction.
-Rated at 100% duty cycle.
+1500 hrs rated for pump.

 The new pumps are alcohol and methanol compatible .
 We recommend denatured (ethanol) alcohol available in hardware, paint and Home Depot type stores as it is not watered down like Isopropyl alcohol and is easier to obtain than methanol.
 A 50/50 mix is optimum.
 Nothing is wrong with methanol per se, aside from it's corrosive nature, but it's not always easy to find.
 You can always dump in some cheap isopropyl alcohol, but it's mostly water anyway.
 If you are determined to run methanol you'll find it where racing gasoline is sold and it can be ordered over the internet.
 You will pay shipping and a "Hazmat" surcharge though.